11+ Online- Preparation, Practice, Exams and Tests

 During this period children will learn all about new verbal reasoning and non-verbal reasoning question types and how to recognise and answer them.
 Their maths will be moving ahead with exposure to new techniques (such as multiplying fractions) and of course they will be consolidating and revising as they go.

-We believe during this phase a very useful use for online 11 plus applications is to access an online question bank.
+We believe during this phase a very helpful use for online 11 plus applications is to access an online question bank.
 These question banks allow you to focus on one particular type of question and really do some in-depth practice until you are absolutely sure of it.

 Parents find this really useful when a new question has been introduced or where a knowledge gap or weakness has emerged.
 The beauty of using online for this is that you can tailor the solution entirely to your needs.